RubixML/Credit/README.md

-# Credit Card Default Example Project
+# Credit Card Default Predictor

 A Rubix ML example project that predicts the probability of a customer defaulting on their credit card bill next month using a Logistic Regression estimator and data transform pipeline.
 This project demonstrates binary classification, one hot encoding, standardization, and model persistence.